unbekannt3/room-card-minimalist/docs/Internationalization.md

      fr: frTranslations, // <- New language
    };
    ```

+   - Format your touched files with Prettier: `npm run format`

 6. **Test your translation** (optional but recommended)
    - Setup a local HomeAssistant instance as described in the README